 This recipe is perfect for the gluten-free baker who always has ingredients on hand.
 Since this chocolate cake in a mug is for one, you’ll only need a little bit of each ingredient to make this mug cake come together.
 No need to run out to the grocery store to get a whole bag of cassava flour (although with this moist chocolate cake recipe, it would totally be worth it)!

 You’ll start with part of a dark chocolate bar, with a minimum of 70 percent cacao.
 Cacao is rich in magnesium and antioxidants, so the darker the chocolate bar, the better.
 Melt the chocolate bar pieces with a tablespoon of grass-fed butter.
-To keep it dairy free, substitute with coconut oil.
+If you want to keep it dairy free, substitute with coconut oil.

 Add the melted chocolate mixture to a mug, or in a mixing bowl if you plan on doubling or tripling this mug cake recipe.
 Next comes coconut flour, which is a healthy gluten-free flour high in fiber.
 Add in cassava flour, which is another great gluten-free flour.
 It’s highly versatile, a great replacement for wheat flour and free of grains.

-Since I used an oven to make the chocolate mug cake, I preheated an oven-safe mug as the oven was preheating.
+Since we used an oven to make the chocolate mug cake, we preheated an oven-safe mug as the oven was preheating.
 Carefully remove the mug from oven and pour in the chocolate cake mixture.

 Place mug or mugs onto a baking sheet, and put back into the oven.
 Bake the mug cake for 10–12 minutes, or until a toothpick comes out clean.
 Your mug will be hot, so be careful as you dive into this delightful chocolate cake in a mug.

-- 1 tablespoon grass-fed butter or coconut oil
+- 2 tablespoons grass-fed butter or coconut oil

 - pinch of sea salt